-Can you see Jeju Island without hiring a car?
+Can you see Jeju Island without a car?
 This was my thought after spontaneously booking a flight from Busan to Jeju before ending my 10 Day South Korea trip in Seoul.

 Jeju Island has a public bus system and a pretty good and regular bus system in Jeju City especially.
 From Jeju Airport I caught the bus 20 minutes to my hostel – Rainbow In Guesthouse (which I really recommend by the way, it’s a super clean and friendly hostel with good dorm rooms).

 I had a T Money card after being in Busan, this works on the transport systam all around South Korea and you will need one to use the buses in Jeju so keep that in mind.
 You can buy a T Money card in Supermarkets like 7/11, metro stations and online in advance here if you like to be organised.
 I’m not sure if you can buy one in Jeju Airport though, I doubt it so try and get it before arriving on the island.

 The public bus on Jeju Island connects many areas of the Island so it is possible to spend the day catching the bus from place to place.
 I read this post which is really helpful, it explains the City Buses that run around Jeju, the Tourist Shuttle Bus and any other buses that are available.